 - The action painters were led by Jackson Pollock and Willem de Kooning, who worked in a spontaneous improvisatory manner often using large brushes to make sweeping gestural marks.
 Pollock famously placed his canvas on the ground and danced around it pouring paint from the can or trailing it from the brush or a stick.
 In this way, the action painters directly placed their inner impulses onto the canvas.

-- Colour field painters included Mark Rothko, Barnett Newman and Clyfford Still.
+- The second grouping included Mark Rothko, Barnett Newman and Clyfford Still.
 They were deeply interested in religion and myth and created simple compositions with large areas of a single colour intended to produce a contemplative or meditational response in the viewer.
+In an essay written in 1948 Barnett Newmann said: ‘Instead of making cathedrals out of Christ, man, or ‘’life’’, we are making it out of ourselves, out of our own feelings’.
+(This approach to painting developed from around 1960 into what became known as colour field painting, characterised by artists using large areas of more or less a single flat colour).

 Rothko exhibition guide